ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

 </figure>

-Usually it takes two more days from Rohini Bugyal to reach Bisuri Tal.
-Bisuri Tal offers a very close view of Trishul peak and it is one of the less known treks.
+Being one of the lesser know trek, Bisuri Tal offers a very close view of Trishul peak and it usually takes two more days from Rohini Bugyal to reach Bisuri Tal.
 If time allowed, I was eager to go on this one as soon as we complete the Chandrashila trek.
 There isn’t much information on Bisuri Tal on internet.
 We roamed around the meadow in the evening and as the sun was about to set, the cast it was creating on the mountains was giving such a fascinating view that it was literally a treat to watch.
-When it was finally dark, we sat near the fireplace to discuss the next course of actions and we decided to start early the next day so as to reach Bhurjgali early and continue trekking to Chandrashila after leaving our heavy rucksacks at the shop whoes owner was Umendra’s friend.
+Soon it turned dark and we returned near the camp, where we sat near the fireplace to discuss the next course of actions and we decided to start early the next day so as to reach Bhurjgali early and continue trekking to Chandrashila after leaving our heavy rucksacks at the shop whoes owner was Umendra’s friend.
 With this plan, next day was going to be little long.
 It had more ascent than before.
 Umendra went to sleep early and we sat there talking near the fireplace till there was no firewood left.